I Am Sober is a free app that helps you get some control back in your life.

 How does withdrawal from marijuana affect my sleep?

-As you can see above, days 1-3 tend be reported as the worst.
+As you can see above, days 1-5 tend to be the worst.

 When will my sleep quality start to improve in sobriety?